Adding Audio-Video to your Spa or Hot Tub

 ADDING VIDEO TO YOUR SPA

-An integrated Spa mounted television is a high-end upgrade for today's modern spas.
+An integrated spa mounted television is a high-end upgrade for today's modern spas.
 These wireless monitors receive a signal from a small server that you plug into your cable box.
 A waterproof remote control allows you to change channels and volume.
-The SpaVue television is one that is used by many spa manufacturers, who build the monitor into a recessed cavity, which rises up slowly when you click the waterproof remote.

 You can retrofit an existing spa with the same idea, or surface mount the SpaVue, or similar outdoor television onto the edge of your spa.
 Wirelessly connect to your home media, or connect with cabling of your choice.

 Wall mounted outdoor televisions are another option.
-You can mount directly to the wall, of the house or your hot tub gazebo.
-With this option, you can go as big as you want, and mount a full home theater style screen.
+You can mount directly to the wall of the house or your hot tub gazebo.
+With this option, you can go as big as you want, and mount a full home theater-style screen.
 However, I don't think that I could watch an entire movie in the spa.
 Or at least a long movie; I tend to use the spa for less than 30 minutes at a time.
-For hot tub parties, as Gina blogged about earlier this week - a big screen experience could really add something.
+For hot tub parties, a big screen experience really adds something.

 As I stated at the outset, a Hot Tub is a paradise, all by itself.
 You don't need to add music and video - you could just light a candle and use your spa to escape technology, which come to think of it - is how I enjoy my spa best.